 What the government is doing to help older workers

-We are always interested in discovering new case studies, highlighting examples of best practice and sharing positive stories about older workers.
+We’re always interested in discovering new case studies, highlighting examples of best practice and sharing positive stories about older workers.

-We will ask you to complete a case study consent form so we can publicise your story and spread good practice.
+We’ll ask you to complete a case study consent form so we can publicise your story and spread good practice.